 Scroll Down For A Printable Recipe Card At The Bottom Of The Page

 This broccoli salad is SO EASY to make… it features raw fresh broccoli (chopped), raisins, crispy bacon, red onion, sunflower seeds in a creamy dressing.
 Here’s the “cast of characters”:

-The creamy dressing is mixed together, and added to the salad.
+A simple, creamy dressing is mixed together, and is added to the salad.
 The broccoli salad is then stirred to combine all ingredients, covered with plastic wrap and put in the refrigerator.